Content marketing has seen a lot of changes during the past few years.

 More significant than the way in which search engines themselves are evolving is the way that searchers are communicating with search engines.

 Amplified by the rise of mobile and voice search, queries have become more and more conversational.
 A few years ago many people entered fragmented terms into search engines.
 Now, it’s more common for people to ask complex questions using full sentences.
-Google’s updates over the past 2-3 years have focused on understanding these types of queries better through natural language processing, most notably with the rollout of Hummingbird in 2013.
+Google’s updates over the past two to three years have focused on understanding these types of queries better through natural language processing, most notably with the rollout of Hummingbird in 2013.

 The introduction of this new search algorithm, which began analyzing phrases instead of solely relying on keywords, marked a major switch for the search giant from keyword to topic-focused SEO.
 In 2016, Google CEO Sundar Pichai announced that one out of five queries on its mobile app and on Android devices were voice searches.
 Based on these new developments, the increasing importance of search topics shows no signs of slowing.

-The takeaway here for marketers?
+The takeaway here for content marketers?
 The traditional view of “keywords” in search has changed.
 Where a few years ago there were maybe 10-20 “big keywords” that would be sought after for ranking within a topic, there are now hundreds or thousands of long-tail variations that are regularly searched within a topic and change based on location.
 Simply dominating a few words is no longer enough to produce successful results.

 Considering the advancements in the ways that both the search engines and searchers are evolving, there needs to be a shift in the way marketers determine their content strategy — especially when focused on driving organic search.